The short answer

 Aftermarket & support → Sur-Ron, decisively.
 This is the moat.
 Sur-Ron has the biggest parts catalog, the widest dealer network, and the largest, most active owner community in the class.
 Five years into ownership, that's what actually matters — and it's the main reason the Light Bee X scores eight points higher.

-Price & value → Sur-Ron.
-The Light Bee X is about $600 cheaper, faster out of the box, and better supported.
+Price & value → Sur-Ron, but not on price.
+The Light Bee X is only about $100 cheaper ($4,400 vs $4,500) — on sticker these two are effectively level, and anyone choosing between them should ignore the price row.
+The Sur-Ron wins this on being faster out of the box and better supported.
 The Sting counters with the bigger battery and the moto feel — a real pitch, just not the value pick.

 Beyond the flagships: the full lineups